 However, there are certain underlying health problems that could also lead to extra trips to the water bowl.
-A visit to the vet is the best next step to take when you notice your dog’s new drinking habit.
-If you are able to quantify how much your pet drinks each day, by using a measuring jug each time you top up the bowl and keeping a tally, that can be very helpful information for your vet.
-Here is what you need to know about causes of excessive drinking in dogs.
+A visit to the vet is the best next step to take when you notice unexplained or puzzling changes in your dog’s drinking.
+If you are able to quantify how much your pet drinks each day by using a measuring jug each time you top up the bowl and keeping a tally, that can be very helpful information for your vet – although with how often they are urinating.

 How much should dogs drink?